 It's almost like everybody's become like Dan Rather and they don't know it yet.

-And we know how Dan Rather ended.
+And we know how Dan Rather ended, not very well for Dan Rather.

-And they'll just be viewed as an extension of you know, left-wing blogs and left wing this and left wing that, and that'll be their audience, and and people will recognize, even those people that didn't maybe to this point, just how abusively biased and how power-hungry and money-driven a lot of these companies are.
+And people will recognize, even those people that didn't maybe to this point, just how abusively biased and how power-hungry and money-driven a lot of these companies are.

-Do you think the percentage of Americans believe what they say or not really?
+Do you think the percentage of Americans believe what they say or not, really?

 I think there's still a percentage that does, actually.